 Diabetic retinopathy is a leading cause of blindness and often affects working-aged adults.
 Diabetic retinopathy statistics from the National Eye Institute are alarming.
 In 2010, about 7.7 million U.S. adults 40 years and older had diabetic retinopathy.
 By 2030, that number is expected to increase to 11.3 million, and it will be 14.6 million by 2050.

 Effective treatments are available for reducing the risk of blindness from diabetic retinopathy.
 Unfortunately, many diabetics do not receive treatment in time to reduce vision loss.
 In fact, in 2017, 7.2 million Americans had diabetes but didn't even know it.
-That's nearly 1/4 of all diabetics.
+That's nearly one quarter of all diabetics.

 Cataracts are very common.
 In 2010 there were 24.4 million cases of cataracts in the United States.
 We often think of cataracts as strictly a problem for senior citizens.
-However, the risk of developing cataracts starts to increase at about age 40.
-Starting to follow your eye health at 40 can prevent cataracts from interfering with your vision as you age.
+However, the risk of developing cataracts increases at about age 40.
+Monitor your eye health with an ophthalmologist at 40 and prevent cataracts from interfering with your vision as you age..